Magnolia 6.0 reached end of life on June 26, 2019. This branch is no longer supported, see End-of-life policy.

 audience matches IF date = 2019-05-015 AND weather = sunny AND (segment = "Americas visitors" OR segment = "Returning visitors")

 To simplify the process of assigning rules, you can divide the entire visitor population into segments.
 A segment is all the visitors who match the rules.
 This means that people in the segment have common needs and priorities.
 A segment must be large enough to be measurable, stable over time, reachable and responsive.
 These qualities make a meaningful target audience for repeated campaigns.

 Examples of segments and the rules that define them:

 The traits of a segment can be combined with either a logical AND or a logical OR:

 Describe the persona in a short paragraph that explains their behavior, needs and goals.
 Add a few fictional personal details to make the persona a realistic character.
-A realistic persona belongs to more than one segment at the same time.
+A realistic persona can belong to more than one segment at the same time.
 For example, a persona can be interested in both music and technology at the same time.

 Use personas to preview content variants.
-Personas are helpful because they put a personal human face on otherwise abstract data about visitors.
+Personas are helpful because they put a human face on abstract data about visitors.
 By thinking about the needs of a fictional persona you can better infer what a real person might need.